hobbes7878/data-driven-journalism/README.md

 This is a once-weekly class, so attendance is important.
 That said, I will not take attendance, _per se_.
 You will instead be graded on your participation in class.

-If you miss a class, you will get **zero participation points** for that session.
+If you miss a class, naturally, you will get **zero participation points** for that session.

 If you have a medical, family or other emergency that kept you from class, then you can make up 1 point if you earn 3 points the next session _and_ can demonstrate you've mastered the material you missed.
 You can do this at most once.